gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 ```

 ### -ShareAdminUserAccount

+The user impersonated by the Network Discovery service when scanning the configured network locations to understand whether admin access is available on each location.

-The domain administrator account used to get full access, with NTFS permissions, to the network locations you will want to scan with your network scan jobs.
+The value for this parameter is a **PSCredential** object for the admin account, usually the domain administrator account.
+The PSCredential object is used to get full access, with NTFS permissions, to the network locations you want to scan with your network scan jobs.

-The Network Discovery service scans the configured network locations, impersonating this user to determine which permissions the user has on each location.
+- Use the following syntax for the username: `Domain\Username`.
+- When prompted, enter the password for the account.
+- If you do not specify this parameter, you are prompted for both your user name and password.

+> [!TIP]
+> To obtain a PSCredential object, use the [**Get-Credential**](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
+For more information, type `Get-Help Get-Cmdlet`.
+>

 ```yaml
 Type: PSCredential